brandonjamesparkinson/OrdersCodeReview/README.md

 ## Objective

 Your task is to perform a code review of a simple solution built using C# and Entity Framework.
 The solution consists of three API endpoints for managing orders.
+Imagine this is taking customer input from a basket or customer service system to create/update an order record at a simplified level.
+This order record would then go to downstream systems to be processed.

 ## What You Need to Do